Oregon to Iowa Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Oregon to Iowa

-When transporting your vehicle from the Beaver State to the Hawkeye State, these factors will influence your final price:
+When moving your vehicle from the Beaver State to the Hawkeye State, several factors can affect the total shipping cost:

 - Type of transport: Open carriers are the most economical, while enclosed transport offers greater protection for valuable or classic cars.
 Another option you might want to consider is top-loading.
 For a detailed comparison, see our guide on open vs. enclosed shipping.